Zeta0702/EmoSync/README.md

-This is the code for Zeta's EmoSync website.
+This is the code for my masters project, EmoSync.